XiaoTaoWang/calTADs/README.rst

 1d profile to identify potential boundaries and produce a set of discrete non-overlapping TADs.
 However, the organization of chromosome structure is always intricate and hierarchical.
-Phillips-Cremins JE et al. [3]_ utilized a modified DI of multiple scales subdivided TADs into smaller subtopologies (sub-TADs) using 5C data.
+Phillips-Cremins JE et al. [3]_ utilized a modified DI of multiple scales subdividing TADs into smaller subtopologies (sub-TADs) using 5C data.
 Here, I extend their algorithm to the whole genome and develop this software.